etxahun/challenge-me/challenges.md

 Here's a list of challenges and contests you can participate in.
 Some are certain times of the year, while others are on your own whenever you want.
+While other sites may also provide challenges/contests, ones that revolve around specific pre-assigned problems that need to be solved in a specific way are on the [practice page](/practice.md).
+The challenges here are more an issue of fortitude (coding for 100 days or submitting so many PRs in a month) or of a more general nature that call for varying solutions (ludum dare). *Meh, maybe the line blurs...*

-If you need an opensource project (such as for Hacktoberfest), check out these sites: [Up For Grabs](http://up-for-grabs.net/), [CodeMontage](http://codemontage.com/), [CodeTriage](https://www.codetriage.com/), [issuehub.io](http://issuehub.io/)
+If you need an opensource project (such as for Hacktoberfest), check out these sites: [Up For Grabs](http://up-for-grabs.net/), [CodeMontage](http://codemontage.com/), [CodeTriage](https://www.codetriage.com/), [issuehub.io](http://issuehub.io/), *any others?*

 # Anytime